eggjs/egg-bin/README.md

 #### auto require `test/.setup.js`

-If `test/.setup.js` file exists, it will be auto require.
+If `test/.setup.js` file exists, it will be auto require as the first test file.

 ```js
 test